box/boxcli/examples/User Creation & Provisioning/README.md

 Starting User Creation & Provisioning script...
 ```

+## Logging
+Logs are written to a `logs` folder within the folder that contains this script.
+The logs are named `Users_Create_Provision_all.txt` and `Users_Create_Provision_errors.txt`.
+The former contains all log entries and the latter contains only errors.

 ## Disclaimer
 This project is a collection of open source examples and should not be treated as an officially supported product.
 Use at your own risk.